mevdschee/go-soft-token/README.md

 This software is written in Go and uses modules (available in Go 1.11+)

-This software uses [gotp](https://github.com/xlzd/gotp) for it's TOTP implementation.
+This software uses [xlzd/gotp](https://github.com/xlzd/gotp) for it's TOTP implementation and scrypt from [x/crypto](https://github.com/gdamore/tcell).

-This software has a text user interface (TUI) and uses [tview](https://github.com/rivo/tview/), which is based on [tcell](https://github.com/gdamore/tcell).
+This software has a text user interface (TUI) and uses [rivo/tview](https://github.com/rivo/tview/), which is based on [gdamore/tcell](https://github.com/gdamore/tcell).

 ### Run and build